krp/videos/README.md

 * Scheduling feature (like Outlook calendar) which allows people to choose available times and suggests times.
 * Airport scheduling software for handling how planes arrive/leave/etc, or a luggage routing system using microservices (overly complex but could be fun).
 * to be continued
+* Chrome extension that allows syncing music/videos for different people.
+Lots of interesting stuff involved with it.
+Should sync both videos & music and detect when they go out of sync.
+Backend in Go.